-Contact an experienced Columbus bicycle accident lawyer at Babin Law if you've been injured.
+Contact an experienced Columbus bicycle accident lawyer at Babin Law, LLC if you’ve been injured.
 You may be entitled to compensation and we will help to answer your questions.
 There are no upfront costs and you pay no fees unless you win your case.

-Sadly, this is not an uncommon incident for the state of Ohio.
+Bike accidents are not an uncommon incident for the state of Ohio.
 In 2020, there were a total of 1,024 bicycle-related accidents in the state, and most of them involved a motorist.
-Because bicycles are smaller and more fragile, motor vehicle accidents put bicycle riders at a disadvantage, usually coming out of crashes with more injuries or fatalities.
+Because bicycles are smaller and more fragile, car accidents put bicycle riders at a disadvantage, usually coming out of crashes with more injuries or fatalities.

 If you are injured as a result of a bike accident, you may find yourself scrambling for funds because of your medical bills.
 Worry not, because the law protects bicycle riders, especially if they are the victims of an automobile crash.
-A personal injury attorney may be able to help you file a claim and receive compensation for your injuries.
+A Columbus personal injury attorney may be able to help you file a claim and receive compensation for your injuries.

 Common Reasons For Columbus Bicycle Accidents